deammion/Engr-Project/architecture_design/architecture-design.md

 ### 3.2 Architectural Viewpoints

-**Logical:** The logical viewpoint involves the functionality that the system provides to the end user.
+**Logical:** The logical viewpoint involves the functionality that the system provides to the end-user.

-**Development:** The development viewpoint illustrates the system from a developers perspective and involves the software management of the project.
+**Development:** The development viewpoint illustrates the system from a developer's perspective and involves the software management of the project.

 **Process:** The process viewpoint involves the system processes and how they communicate and run.
-This view addresses the concurrency, distribution, integrator, performance and scalability of the project.
+This view addresses the concurrency, distribution, integrator, performance, and scalability of the project.

 **Physical:** The physical viewpoint involves the topology of software components on the physical layer and the physical connections between these components.

-**Scenarios:** The scenarios viewpoint describes the architecture of the system through use cases.
+**Scenarios:** The scenario viewpoint describes the architecture of the system through use cases.

 **Circuit Architecture:** The circuit architecture viewpoint involves any circuitry involved with the project.
 Since this is a software project, there will be no circuitry involved.